ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
   in the morning sun

-  As daylight fades, in a golden haze
+  As daylight fades
-  Across the fields red embers blaze
+  in a golden haze across the fields red embers blaze
   Some petals, spent, drift gently down
   Caught by a breeze
   rest on the ground